nutanix-japan/hycu/hycu/hycu.rst

    .. note::

-     If you have created other shares that are populated with files you could select one of those as well.
+     You may need to return to Prism and create an SMB share named 'Marketing' If you have created other shares that are populated with files you could select one of those as well.

 #.
 Select your customized **Fast** policy and click **Assign**.